 If you’re wondering why have policies in church life at all, our blog The role of policies in church life discusses how it is not just important as a compliance matter, but that policies are there to provide a framework under which churches can flourish!

-We are in the process of developing template policies for the new areas mentioned above and will make them available shortly (both separately and as part of a pack that covers most of the policies in the new annual return).
-These will be available in our online shop, but if you do buy the current policy pack over the course of the next month or so, we will send you an update with the additional new policies when they are available.
+We have developed template policies for the new areas mentioned above and they are available (both separately and as part of a policy pack that covers most of the policies in the new annual return) in our online shop.

 Sharpen